Tarea Hall Pittman: Biography

-She was born in 1903, in Bakersfield, California, the second of five children born to William Hall and Susie Pinkney.
+Tarea Susie Hall was born in 1903, in Bakersfield, California, the second of five children born to William Hall and Susie Pinkney.
 Her father had moved from Alabama to Bakersfield in 1895 and made his living as a farm laborer.
 He helped his brothers found the Bakersfield Branch of the National Association for the Advancement of Colored People (NAACP).

 Tarea Hall attended integrated public schools in Bakersfield and enrolled at the University of California, Berkeley in 1923.
 Because Black students were not allowed to reside in campus housing at that time, she used her personal connections to find accommodations.
-In 1927, she married William Pittman, a dental student and dropped out of college to support him.
+In 1927, she married William Pittman, a dental student, and dropped out of college to support him.
 Eventually, she enrolled in San Francisco State College (now San Francisco State University) and received her A.B. degree in social service in 1939.

-Tarea Pittman organized protests to force Kaiser Shipyards to hire African Americans in 1941 and 1942, helped desegregate the Oakland Fire Department in 1952, and lobbied successfully for the California Fair Employment Practices Act in 1959.
-She also helped with the passage of similar laws in Arizona, Alaska, and Nevada.
+Pittman became active in the NAACP and California State Association of Colored Women’s Clubs in the early 1930s, serving as president of the Association from 1936 to 1938.
+Her work with the Association included voter registration and funding orphanages for African American children.

+In its inaugural year of 1936, Pittman organized west coast branches of A. Philip Randolph's National Negro Congress, which focused on the rights of African-Americans to fair employment, housing, union membership, educational opportunities, anti-lynching legislation, and ending police brutality.
+Tarea Pittman assisted in the creation of the Negro Education Council, which provided research for and funded Negroes in the News, a radio program devoted to publicizing positive news about the African American community.
+Pittman often hosted the program as well and became a recognized radio personality across the United States.

+During World War II, Pittman was a social worker whose job with the Richmond Travelers Aid Society was to help Black workers arriving from the South for work in the shipyards settle their families into the area.
+She also organized protests against Kaiser Shipyards and other war industries in 1941 and 1942 to force them to hire African Americans.